Making a Comeback After a Fall

 Turn a Setback Into a Comeback

 You’re not alone in feeling this way.
-There are countless people who have overcame addiction, and if you ask them, they’ll tell you that they had many moments of despair.
-So what turns a setback into a comeback?
-It’s the realization that mistakes are never final.
-You’ve discovered a weakness, and that’s the first step towards fixing it.
-Rather than doubting yourself, or feeling ashamed, embrace this moment as an opportunity to grow as a person.
-Then this mistake, that seemed like a complete dead end, can actually become part of your great comeback.
+There are countless people who have overcame addiction, and if you ask them, they’ll tell you that they had similar moments of despair.
+But what divides the people who remain stuck from those who break free?
+What turns a setback into a comeback?

 reasons to be Hopeful

-If you’re missing any of these elements, then you’re not actually equipped to achieve the results you want yet.
-So it’s not fair to criticize yourself for falling short of expectations that are actually unrealistic.
-Instead, set your mind on trying smarter.
-I will explain how to do this in more detail, but in summary: Choose a goal that reflects your values.
-Build a strategy based on foresight and preparation.
-Clarify the reasons you want to embrace the challenges ahead.
-And gain experiences that prove that you’re capable of more than you realized.
-Then you will have reasons to feel hopeful.
-This will translate into effective action, which is just what you need to make a real comeback.
+Choose a standard of personal conduct that reflects your beliefs and values.
+Develop a strategy to reach that standard based on foresight and preparation for the obstacles ahead.
+Clarify the reasons you want to embrace this challenging adventure.
+Gain experiences that prove you’re capable of more than you realized.
+Then you will have reasons to feel hopeful, and this will translate into effective action, which is just what you need to make a real comeback.

 A Worthy Goal